Motor racing-Hamilton fears British GP crowd move is premature | Sports-Games

 Motor racing-Hamilton fears British GP crowd move is premature

-The sport announced earlier that hundreds of thousands of fans could attend the July 16-18 grand prix at Silverstone, with some 140,000 on race Sunday.
-That would be the biggest crowd at a sporting event since the COVID-19 pandemic triggered a national lockdown in March last year.
+The sport announced that hundreds of thousands of fans could attend the July 16-18 grand prix at Silverstone in a significant easing of COVID-19 restrictions.
+That would be the biggest crowd at a British sporting event since the pandemic triggered a national lockdown in March last year.

-Seven times world champion Lewis Hamilton said on Thursday Formula One could be moving too fast with the decision to allow a capacity crowd at his home British Grand Prix next month.
-The sport announced earlier that hundreds of thousands of fans could attend the July 16-18 grand prix at Silverstone, with some 140,000 on race Sunday.
+Seven-times world champion Lewis Hamilton said on Thursday Formula One could be moving too fast with the decision to allow a 140,000-capacity crowd at his home British Grand Prix next month.
+The sport announced that hundreds of thousands of fans could attend the July 16-18 grand prix at Silverstone in a significant easing of COVID-19 restrictions.

-"Obviously I watch the news so I hear about the cases going up massively in the UK and so on that side I worry for people, naturally."
-Hamilton said he did not want to turn the announcement into a negative but "it feels a bit premature to me".
+"Obviously, I watch the news so I hear about the (COVID-19) cases going up massively in the UK and so on that side I worry for people, naturally."
+"It feels a bit premature to me," he added.

 Informed that everyone attending would have to be vaccinated, or test negative for the virus, Hamilton, who is outspoken on social issues, said that was a good thing but it did not change his opinion.
 "I like to err on the side of caution and slowly build up rather than full pelt and using our British fans as a test," he said.